Formguru/guru-expressjs-example/README.md

 #### Prerequisites

 - Node.js & npm installed
+- A Guru API client ID and client secret.
+To find yours, go to https://console.getguru.ai/
 - A .env file in the root of your project with the following content:

 ```bash